Art-Sells/Arells/Build-Notes.md

 - Testnet (with HPM (Increase/Decrease Bitcoin Price)) WBTC/USDC trading/swapping based on MASS & FA(Fee Arbitration)
 - - Import: BTC amount (imported and minted into WBTC) aBTC updated (not incremented) based on WBTC number.
 After this, then swapped immediatelly into USDC.
 - - MASSsmartContract:
-- - - Add Console.logs to MASSContext before test (check NOV30 GitHubFile)
+- - - Add Console.logs to MASSarchitecture & MASSsmartContract before test (check NOV30 GitHubFile)
 - - - swapUSDCintoWBTC (amount taken from HPMContext cVactTaa (converts cVactTaa(in WBTC) format into USDC format, and swaps that amount from USDC into WBTC))
 - - - swapWBTCintoUSDC (amount taken from HPMContext cVactDa (converts cVactDa(in USDC) format into WBTC format, and swaps that amount from WBTC into USDC))
 - - - When swap initiated, subtract (PolygonPOS)swapping fee (same as handleSell function but without incrementing into “soldAmounts”) from cVact (show HPMContext and MASSsmartContract to GPT for help)
+- - - if cVactDa < $0.01, cancel (exit) MASS

 ### Account